Lusiné VartanLV

 A monogram hidden inside the word.

-The logo is two letters in one shape: a curved O and an angled V. It still reads as "OV" even shrunk down to a tiny app icon.
+Two letters in one shape: a curved O and an angled V. It still reads as "OV" shrunk down to a tiny app icon.

 Two letters, one mark.
 O + V = OwnVoyce.